anycable/xk6-cable/README.md

 > Read also ["Real-time stress: AnyCable, k6, WebSockets, and Yabeda"](https://evilmartians.com/chronicles/real-time-stress-anycable-k6-websockets-and-yabeda?utm_source=xk6-cable-github)

+We also provide [JS helpers](#js-helpers) to simplify writing benchmarks for Rails applications.

 ## Build

 To build a `k6` binary with this extension, first ensure you have the prerequisites: